WhiskerWeirdo/BanterBrain-Buddy/README.md

 ## Roadmap

+### KNOWN ISSUES
+- [ ] Wav file in use error sometimes on TTS

 ### 0.0.2 TODO
 - [X] Audio output to selected device
 - [X] audio input to selected device
+- [X] fix STT test button to use .wav files too so its all 1 function.
-- [ ] fix audio device names in dropdown boxes
+- [ ] speak in async

 ### Short term roadmap
 - [X] 0.0.1 MVP where STT-> ChatGPT ->TTS works with PTT